Selling Your Home in California: Legal Aspects You Need to Know

 Which Experts Should You Consult?

-Hiring the right experts can make the process of selling a home in California easier.
+Hiring the right experts can make selling a home in California easier.
 Important experts are:

-- Home inspectors do a full inspection that finds any issues, even structural ones, that might make it hard to sell the house.
+- Home inspectors perform a full inspection to find any structural issues that might make the house difficult to sell.

 - People who work with asbestos: California has strict rules about asbestos.
-To follow the rules, you need to hire a professional to either get rid of asbestos or look for it.
+To follow the rules, you must hire a professional to eliminate asbestos or look for it.

 - Legal Advisors: An attorney reads papers and deals with legal issues during the sale.